 We all wish for a relaxed Christmas holiday.
-Here’s my Simple Christmas 3 Gift Challenge to help you stay focused on what is important this season.
+Here’s my Simple Christmas 4 Gift idea to help you stay focused on what is important this season.

 The moment had come–the opening of gifts.
-Some of us parents had wished our kids opened one gift at a time, other parents didn’t seem to care but before we knew it our kids had already dived in and opened up their gifts.
+This can be tricky because we all have different ways of doing things.
+Some of us parents had wished our kids opened one gift at a time, other parents didn’t seem to care but before we knew it our kids had already dived in and opened up ALL their gifts.

 I sat there taking in all of their little faces filled with absolute joy as they opened their long awaited presents.

-I sat there in shock as the words echoed in my ears–Is that it?
+I sat there in shock as the words echoed in my ears,

-I was shocked at what had just unfolded before my eyes and my children were as much a part of it as the others kids.
-I decided that moment, this was NOT what I wanted our Christmas celebrations to be about.
+I was speechless at what had just unfolded before my eyes and my children were as much a part of it as the others kids.

-So months later, the words still echoed in my ears–Is that it?
 I wondered–What went wrong?
-All the adults had great intentions, we wanted our kids to rise up and be filled with gratitude and joy as they opened up their dream gifts.
-As parents we all had the desire to help our children see that Christmas is more than presents.
+All the adults had great intentions.
+We wanted our kids be filled with gratitude and joy as they opened up their dream gifts.
+As parents we all had the desire for our children to see that Christmas is more than presents.

-How could we avoid “the gift rush” of Christmas?
+But how could we avoid “the gift-rush” of Christmas?

 Since then we have been intentional about doing a Christmas ADVENTures countdown with our kids that focuses on Christ and why He came filled with both spiritual insights and fluff like making cookies and watching Christmas movies.
 This challenge is not about being a Scrooge but staying focused and keeping it simple.